hookdeck/hookdeck-vercel/README.md

 This file exports de configuration for one or more sources.
 If you have configured your Hookdeck API key as an environment variable, then you only need the following fields for your connections:

-- `<source_name>`: The name of the source that will receive the request.
+- `<source_name>` (*key*): The name of the source that will receive the request.
 You don't have to create it previously in the Hookdecks dashboard, as the package automatically creates it when necessary.
+Important: spaces are not allowed, use only alphanumeric characters, along with score `-` and underscore `_`.
-- `match`: the matching string or regex that will be tested against the pathname of the url that triggered the middleware.
-If there is more than one match, then the request is sent to every single source found.
+- `matcher`: the matching string or regex that will be compared or tested against the pathname of the url that triggered the middleware.
+If there is more than one match, then the request is sent to every matching source.

-> IMPORTANT: if you export a `config` in your `middleware` file, make sure that your middleware's `matcher` configuration includes the routes specified in the Hookdeck's config `match` field.
+> IMPORTANT: if you export a `config` in your `middleware` file, make sure that your middleware's `matcher` configuration includes the routes specified in the Hookdeck's `matcher` fields.
 Only routes that match the `matcher` will trigger the middleware, and therefore the `withHookDeck` functionality.

 So the minimum valid content for `hookdeck.config.js` would be something like this: